This page has information on the coronavirus outbreak and links to some of most important websites for keeping informed.

 The UK Government is providing daily updates on the coronavirus on its website.
-Visit their gov.uk/coronavirus for all the latest information.
-Please be aware that there has also been changes to the advice provided by Government which you can find out more about safely leaving your house and interacting with others on the staying safe outside of your home webpage.
-For more information on testing and the number of cases in the UK, visit the number of coronavirus (COVID-19) cases webpage.
+Visit their gov.uk/coronavirus webpage for all the latest information.
+You can also find out more about safely leaving your house and interacting with others on the staying safe outside of your home webpage.
+For more information on testing and the number of cases in the UK, visit the coronavirus cases in the UK webpage.

 We've launched a page on coronavirus packed full of information for parents, young people and children.
 It contains links to useful resources on a range of topics from explaining coronavirus to children, mental and emotional wellbeing during the outbreak and a host of resources on staying on top of education.
 Find out more on the Understanding Covid-19 for children, young people and their families webpage.

 Local vaccination services run by family doctors and their teams are now offering the vaccine in Thurrock.
 Vaccinations are also taking place at Basildon Hospital.